matter-labs/zksync-lite-docs/docs/api/sdk/java/interfaces.md

      * Send mint NFT transaction
      *
      * @param recipient - Ethereum address of the receiver of the NFT
-     * @param contentHash - Hash for creation Non-fundible token
+     * @param contentHash - Hash for creation Non-fungible token
      * @param fee - Fee amount for paying the transaction
      * @param nonce - Nonce value
      * @return - Hash of the sent transaction in hex string